Tsroc/Sem6_GraphTheoryAssessment/Overview.md

 Zero or One: One fragment is taken from the queue and similar logic to alternation is applied except rather than set accept states as an array of 2 fragments start state, it is set as an array of 1 fragment’s start state and a new empty state object.
 Accept state is set as an array of 2 new State objects. \
 Zero or Many: Like zero or one.
 If the fragment takes the path of the fragment from the queue, then it must always return to the start state of fragment to allow it to re-enter this fragment.
 This means that the start states are the same as above but the accept states are different, they must be an array of fragment’s start and a new State object.\
 One of More: One fragment is taken from the queue.
 The new fragment created must have one start state and 2 accept states.
 The accept state must be the fragment from the queues start state and the accept state must be either the fragment from the queues start state or a new State. \
-In understanding this it is helpful to be able to visualise the NFA fragments. \
+In understanding this it is helpful to be able to visualise the NFA fragments.
-\

 ![NFA Diagram](https://github.com/eoinwilkie/Sem6_GraphTheoryAssessment/blob/master/img/NFA_diagrams.png)

 Match()\
 The match function will return true if the regular expression matches the string input.\
-First the regex is compiled with the compile\
+First the regex is compiled with the compile.
-\
-\

 ## References
 \
 https://cs.stanford.edu/people/eroberts/courses/soco/projects/2004-05/automata-theory/index.html \